-The Electoral Assistance Division in the Department of Political Affairs is the focal point for electoral affairs within the UN system.
+The Electoral Assistance Division in the Department of Political and Peacebuilding Affairs is the focal point for electoral affairs within the UN system.

 The UN Development Programme provides technical support to the election process, helps countries establish electoral structures, and often coordinates UN electoral assistance in the field.